tikv/rfcs/text/2019-01-08-pd-simulator.md

 ## Summary

-This RFC proposes a new tool named simulator in PD.
+This RFC proposes a new tool named **Simulator** in PD.
 It is used to simulate different cases in real scenarios in order to evaluate the correctness and performance of scheduling of PD.